cortexproject/cortex/docs/guides/capacity-planning.md

  2. Each million series (including churn) consumes 15GB of chunk storage and 4GB of index, per day (so multiply by the retention period).
- 3. Each 100,000 samples/sec arriving takes 1 CPU in distributors.
+ 3. Each 10,000 samples/sec arriving takes about 1 CPU core in distributors.
  Distributors don't need much RAM.

 If you turn on compression between distributors and ingesters (for